itsandriy/displaycal-py3/README.md

 - Try to move the UI to Qt.
 This is a big ticket.
 The motivation behind that is that I'm much more experienced with Qt.
 In fact, I have zero experience with ``wxPython``.
-- Make the code fully compliant with PEP8.
+- Make the code fully compliant with PEP8 with the modification of hard wrapping the code at 88 characters instead of 80 characters.
 This also means a lot of class and method/function names will be changed.
 - Create unit tests with ``Pytest`` and reach to 100% code coverage.
 The ``3.8.9.3`` version of DisplayCAL is around 120k lines of Python code (other languages are not